paulfitz/sheetsite/README.md

 ## Configuration

-Place a file named '_sheetsite.yml' in a directory.
-The file should have two stanzas, `source` specifying where to get data from, and `destination` specifying where to put it.
-This examples reads private google spreadsheet and saves it as `_data/directory.json`.
+Place a file named `_sheetsite.yml` in a directory, in this format:

 ```yaml
 source: